 * First and last harvest dates help determine harvest length for a given variety.
 Some varieties have a short harvest window (E.g., melons) while others have a much longer harvest window (E.g., kale).

-* Filter a search in our Seed Explorer by days to maturity (see below).
+* Filter a search in our Seed Marketplace by days to maturity (see below).
 This can help you find a variety that is better adapted to your location.